 In general, following surgery or radiation therapy, the PSA level in the blood usually drops.
 If the PSA level starts to rise again, it may be a sign that the cancer has come back.
 If the cancer does return after the original treatment, it is called recurrent cancer.

-After testing is done, you and your doctor will talk about your treatment options.
-The choice of treatment plan is based on the type of recurrence and the treatment(s) you have already received, and may include the therapies described above, such as radiation therapy, prostatectomy (for men initially treated with radiation therapy), or hormone therapy.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+After this testing is done, you and your doctor will talk about your treatment options.
+The choice of treatment plan is based on the type of recurrence and the treatment(s) you have already received and may include the treatments described above, such as radiation therapy, prostatectomy for men first treated with radiation therapy, or ADT.
+Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.

-Palliative care usually includes pain medication, external-beam radiation therapy, brachytherapy with strontium or samarium, or other treatments to reduce bone pain (see above).
+Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
+Palliative care usually includes pain medication, external-beam radiation therapy, brachytherapy with radium-223, strontium, or samarium, or other treatments to reduce bone pain.

 People with recurrent cancer often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

 Recovery from cancer is not always possible.
 If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.